 One of the primary causes of this condition is a hiatal hernia – a condition where the stomach protrudes through the diaphragm into the chest cavity.
 The other is damage of the anti-reflux defense mechanisms including lower oesophageal sphincter (LOS).

-Approximately one in five people in the developed western word suffer from GORD and require acid reflux treatment.
+Approximately one in five people in the developed western world suffer from GORD and require acid reflux treatment.
 Prolonged reflux can lead to damage to the lining of the oesophagus causing various complications such as oesophagitis, ulcers and Barrett’s oesophagus.

 Diagnosis is usually confirmed by tests like gastroscopy, barium swallow x-ray and oesophageal pH and manometry test.